ayush12993/UIPath/Demo Min Max Number/Readme.md

 IfElseDemo.xaml -This is simple if else logic.

  FlowDecision.xaml -  This is mainly used in comparision to if esle block.It is simple to implement in comparision to if-else block.
 It is implemented using flowchart.

+  TicketWhileDemo.xaml- In this we have used while loop to show how tickets have been booked and based on that we have calculated the price also.